India’s Cola Titans Go Head-to-Head

 A Historical Overview of the Soft Drink Market in India

-- Economic Liberalization and the Re-entry of Foreign Brands (1991): With India’s economic liberalization in 1991, Coca-Cola and Pepsi re-entered the market, overshadowing Campa Cola and eventually causing it to lose market share.
-By the early 2000s, Campa Cola had nearly disappeared from the scene.
+- Economic Liberalisation and the Re-entry of Foreign Brands (1991): Following India’s economic liberalization in 1991, Pepsi and Coca-Cola returned to the market, gradually displacing Campa-Cola and reducing its market share.

 The Indian Soft Drinks Market